Somerville House: School badge

 The School Badge appeared for the first time on the cover of the June Magazine in 1902, and was designed by architect, Robin Dods.
 The central figure represents Wisdom, standing upon or emerging from, the open book, representing Knowledge.
 In her hand is a lamp, representing Truth.
 The school motto Honour before Honours can be found at the base of the badge.
 The illustration is also a clear reference to the famous verse from Psalm 119:105 "Your word is a lamp to my feet and a light to my path."

 In 1912 the original school colours of yellow and white were changed to navy blue and green.
 The colours of the School badge are blue, green and white, with blue associated with loyalty, green representing growth, and white representing purity.

 From 1949, the name Somerville House surmounted the badge and the side letters of B.G.H.S. were omitted.

 House system

 Somerville House utilises a house system.
 During World War II, a limited house system was first introduced to encourage participation in sport.
 The two houses were named Leslie and Cunningham, after two local pioneers.

 After the school was reunited at Vulture Street in 1945, it was decided to divide the school from Form IVA (Year 12) to Form IIB (Year 3), into four groups.
 The Houses (Chisholm, Franklin, MacArthur and Osburn) were named after outstanding women in Australian history.
-First Form and Kindergarten (Prep, Years 1 and 2) had their own system, Elves, Goblins, Fairies and Pixies.
 It was not until 1983, when the school had grown significantly, that two more Houses were started – Durack and Gilmore.

 Today the school has six houses, each named after an Australian woman who was a pioneer in her field: